Sign in Create account

 Scissors

-I used almost an entire skein for this hot pad, you may want to have extra just incase your tension is a bit looser.
+I used almost an entire skein for this hot pad; you may want to have extra just in case your tension is a bit looser.

-Beginning chain does not count as a stitch.
+The beginning chain does not count as a stitch.

 I’m using a modified picot stitch in this pattern, but I will be referring to it as the picot stitch.